Kale is one of the great health fads, an all-conquering craze that since 2010, has swept through the West Coast like a tsunami.

 There’s also this study, where Alzheimer’s patients have lower levels of lutein in their red blood cells.
 Lutein isn’t the only useful phytonutrient in kale; it contains many sulphurous compounds which, when digested, generate healthy by-products such allyl-isothiocyanate, phenethyl-isothiocyanate, and benzyl-isothiocyanate, which are all linked to cancer prevention.

 Kale is also a natural source of indole-3-carbinol, the parent compound of the popular estrogen-reducing acne supplement DIM.
 Like broccoli, kale is a great source of sulforaphane, which slashes inflammatory biomarkers linked to acne such as TNF-a (see here).
-Chronic inflammation is the main cause of acne, and acne-prone skin samples consistently have elevated levels of TNF-a.

 The truth about goitrogens in kale

 If you’re getting excited about kale for acne, then there’s plenty of people who’d love to dampen your enthusiasm.
-There’s a whole subsection of nutritionists who fear kale and any cruciferous vegetables.

 …but the good news is that goitrogens only wreak havoc in certain circumstances, such as…

 An iodine deficient diet – iodine deficiency is a global pandemic.
 Soils are depleted of iodine worldwide and many of us neglect seafood, the biggest source, in favour of industrially produced chicken and beef.
 The small iodine blocking effect of goitrogens is only problematic if you’re getting very little iodine anyway.
-You can get iodine from seaweed, eggs, strawberries, and seafood.
+You can acquire iodine from seaweed, eggs, strawberries, and seafood.

 Massive quantities – apparently one woman ended up in a hypothyroid induced coma after feasting on kilograms of raw bok choy every day.
 There’s no need to eat that many cruciferous vegetables, for either health or acne.